asthanarht/morningbrew/README.md

 # The Morning Brew
 Monring brew is famous site (http://blog.cwa.me.uk/) among .net developer.
 This site is regularly update by gentleman Chris Alcock.
 Thanks to him for this beautiful site.
 I tried little effort to make a mobile app which help me bookmark article which i can read later anyplace anywhere.
-This app is made for both mobile platform Android and iOS using Xamarin form.
+This app is made for both mobile platform Android and iOS using Xamarin form..

 ### Current Build Status
 ![Build Status](https://asthanarht.visualstudio.com/_apis/public/build/definitions/03fb0f46-2433-459d-857f-747b8697acbb/2/badge)